 Although not a recognised medical condition, ‘man flu’ occurs when a man experiences flu-like symptoms of variable severity.
-Those immune from man flu – predominantly women, but also men of strong constitution – often cast doubt on the condition’s validity.
-The ‘doubters’ claim Man Flu is merely an exaggerated common cold or entirely psychosomatic.
+Those immune from man flu symptoms – predominantly women, but also men of strong constitution – often cast doubt on the condition’s validity.
+The ‘doubters’ claim Man Flu, and the associated symptoms, are merely an exaggerated common cold or entirely psychosomatic.

 What is man flu?

 Depending on your outlook (and possibly gender), man flu is either a vicious and debilitating attack on the immune system or a figment of the sufferer’s imagination.
 Man flu symptoms are similar to those of common flu.

 - High temperature

 However, man flu can involve additional symptoms such as loud complaining by the sufferer, a need for constant attention (preferably of the mollycoddling variety), and continual relapses over an extended time period when faced with unwanted tasks.

 The oestrogen advantage?